haozhg/oml/README.md

 # osysid
-Efficient online adaptive linear/nonlinear system identification and control.
+Efficient online adaptive linear/nonlinear system identification and control

+To get started,
 ```
 pip install osysid
 ```
+This algorithm is based on the online dynamic mode decomposition algorithm, which is also available as a python package `pip install odmd`, see [here](https://github.com/haozhg/odmd).

 ## Highlights
 - Efficiently online adaptive linear/nonlinear model learning.
 Any nonlinear and/or time-varying system is locally linear, as long as the model is updated in real-time wrt to measurement.
 - Optimal in terms of both time and space complexity.
-- The time complexity (multiply–add operation for one iteration) is O(n^2)
-- Space complexity is O(n^2), where n is the problem dimension.
+The time complexity (multiply–add operation for one iteration) is O(n^2), and space complexity is O(n^2), where n is the problem dimension.
-- This local model can be used for short-horizon prediction and real-time control.
+- This local model can be used for short-horizon prediction and real-time closed loop control.
 - A weighting factor (in (0, 1]) can be used to place more weight on recent data, thus making the model more adaptive.

 ## Online system identification algorithm description
-For more details, see this [paper](https://epubs.siam.org/doi/pdf/10.1137/18M1192329).
+This is a brief introduction to the algorithm.
+For full technical details, see this [paper](https://epubs.siam.org/doi/pdf/10.1137/18M1192329), and chapter 3 and chapter 7 of this [PhD thesis](http://arks.princeton.edu/ark:/88435/dsp0108612r49q).

 ### Unknown dynamical system
-Suppose we have a (discrete) nonlinear and time-varying system ([wikipedia](https://en.wikipedia.org/wiki/State-space_representation))
+Suppose we have a (discrete) nonlinear and/or time-varying [dynamical system](https://en.wikipedia.org/wiki/State-space_representation), and the state space representation is
-- x(k+1) = f(t(k), x(k), u(k))
+- x(t+1) = f(t, x(t), u(t))
-- y(k) = g(t(k), x(k), u(k))
+- y(t) = g(t, x(t), u(t))

+where t is (discrete) time, x(t) is state vector, u(t) is control (input) vector, y(t) is observation (output) vector. f(~, ~, ~) and g(~, ~, ~) are unknown vector-valued nonlinear functions.

-and we have measurements x(k), u(k), y(k) for k = 0,1,...T
+- It is assumed that we have measurements x(t), u(t), y(t) for t = 0,1,...T.
+- However, we do not know functions f and g.
+- We aim to learn a model for the unknown dynamical system from measurement data up to time T.
+- We want to the model to be updated efficiently in real-time as new measurement data becomes available.

 ### Online linear model learning
-We would like to learn an adaptive linear model ([wikipedia](https://en.wikipedia.org/wiki/State-space_representation))
+We would like to learn an adaptive [linear model](https://en.wikipedia.org/wiki/State-space_representation)
-- x(k+1) = A*x(k) + B*u(k)
+- x(k+1) = A x(k) + B u(k)
-- y(k) = C*x(k) + D*u(k)
+- y(k) = C x(k) + D u(k)

-that fits the observation optimally.
-Based on Taylor expansion, any nonlinear/time-varying system is linear locally.
-Also, there are many tools for linear control, e.g, [LQR](https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic_regulator), [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter).
-However, we need to update this linear model efficiently in real-time whenever new measurement becomes available.
+that fits/explains the observation optimally.
+By Taylor expansion approximation, any nonlinear and/or time-varying system is linear locally.
+There are many powerful tools for linear control, e.g, [Linear Quadratic Regulator](https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic_regulator), [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter).
+However, to accurately approximate the original (unknown) dynamical system, we need to update this linear model efficiently in real-time whenever new measurement becomes available.

-The problem can be formulated as an optimization problem, and at each time step k we need to solve a related but slightly different optimization problem.
+This problem can be formulated as an optimization problem, and at each time step k we need to solve a related but slightly different optimization problem.
 The optimal algorithm is achived through efficient reformulation of the problem.

-This package implements this algorithm, and for more detail pls refer to this [paper](https://epubs.siam.org/doi/pdf/10.1137/18M1192329).
+- `osysid.OnlineLinearModel` class implements the optimal algorithm.

 ### Online nonlinear model learning
-In case that you want to fit a nonlinear model to the observed data.
-However, notice that it is not straightforward to justify this choice， since linear adaptive model is good enough as long as it is updated in real-time.
+If we need to fit a nonlinear model to the observed data, this algorithm also applies in this case.
+However, notice that linear adaptive model is good approximation as long as it is updated in real-time.
+Also, the choice of nonlinear form can be tricky.

-Suppose we want to fit a nonlinear model of this form
+In particular, we want to fit a nonlinear model of this form
-- x(k+1) = F * phi(x(k), u(k))
+- x(t+1) = F * phi(x(t), u(t))
-- y(k) = G * psi(x(k), u(k))
+- y(t) = G * psi(x(t), u(t))

-where phi(~, ~) and psi(~, ~) are known nonlinear nonlinear functions (e.g, quadratic), F and G are unknown matrices of proper size.
-We aim to learn F and G from measurement data.
-Notice that this model form is general, and encompass many systems such as Lorenze attractor, Logistic map, Auto-regressive model, polynomial systems.
+where phi(~, ~) and psi(~, ~) are known vector-valued nonlinear functions (e.g, quadratic) that we specify, F and G are unknown matrices of proper size.

+- We aim to learn F and G from measurement data.
+- Notice that this model form is general, and encompass many systems such as Lorenze attractor, Logistic map, Auto-regressive model, polynomial systems.
+- F and G can be updated efficiently in real-time when new data comes in.

 This can also be formulated as the same optimization problem, and the same efficient algorithm works in this case.

+- `osysid.OnlineModel` class implements the optimal algorithm.

 ## Use
 ### install